UK's Cameron calls EU leaders to discuss Commission president

 In the series of calls over the last few days, in which Cameron spoke to six EU leaders including German Chancellor Angela Merkel, Swedish Prime Minister Fredrik Reinfeldt and Hungarian Prime Minister Viktor Orban, he also reiterated that the decision was one for the heads of state.

-Earlier on Monday, former Luxembourg Prime Minister Jean-Claude Juncker, the centre right's choice for Commission president, brushed off questions about his candidacy, saying the job was effectively his for the taking.
+Earlier on Monday, former Luxembourg Prime Minister Jean-Claude Juncker, the center right's choice for Commission president, brushed off questions about his candidacy, saying the job was effectively his for the taking.

 Candidates must be nominated by the EU's 28 heads of state and government and then by approved by a simple majority in parliament.